laurapersilva/C-Language/README.md

 # C-Language
-Exercises with programs in the C language
+This folder intends to show some of my work in the C language